-We believe in your child's ability to succeed here at Asheville PEAK Academy!
-Your child will be building the foundational skills they will need in order to succeed.
-Your child will be working hard, and will be given ample opportunity to master content and skills we are working on in class.
+At Asheville PEAK Academy, we believe in your child's ability to succeed!
+Your child will be building the foundational skills they need to succeed academically.
+Your child will be working hard, and they will be given ample opportunities to master content and skills we are working on in class.

 The school year will be broken into four quarters and each quarter is approximately 9 weeks long.
-Your child will receive standards-based grading for the skills they have been working to master in reading, writing, science, social studies, and math.
-Standards-based grading is an intentional way for teachers to track students' progress and achievements while focusing on supporting students' learning as they strive to reach their highest potential.
-Students will receive a numerical grade (1, 2, 3, or 4) report card indicating their progress in each of the subjects.
+Your child will receive standards-based grading for the skills they are mastering in reading, writing, science, social studies, and math.
+Standards-based grading is an intentional way for teachers to track scholars' progress and achievement while focusing on supporting scholars' learning as they strive to reach their highest potential. scholars will receive a numerical grade (1, 2, 3, or 4) report card indicating their progress in each of the subjects.

-Teachers will very clearly communicate to you your child's academic goals at the beginning of the year and the specific learning objectives they will be working on at the beginning of each grading period and week.
+Teachers will clearly communicate with you regarding your child's academic goals at the beginning of the year, and outline the specific learning objectives they will be working on at the beginning of each week and grading period.
 There will be a Parent/Teacher Conference Day at the end of each 9-week grading period.
 Your child's teacher will have you set up a conference time on that day.
 You are required to come to school on Conference Day to pick up your child's report card and discuss the progress your child is making.
 We encourage you to use this time to problem-solve with your child's teachers to determine strategies to help your child meet their full potential.